As always, Rush Limbaugh, the EIB network, the fastest three hours in media.

 California regulators say they have no choice.

-That this is going to cause rising food prices, it's going to cause hunger and hunger upon hunger in the less developed parts of the world, that it was going to cost more and create more pollution to produce this stuff, and I got calls from Republicans.
+I remember back during the campaign making this same point that this is going to cause rising food prices, it's going to cause hunger and hunger upon hunger in the less developed parts of the world, that it was going to cost more and create more pollution to produce this stuff.

-Remember this, snertly?
+Remember this, Snertley?

 We got calls from Republicans in Iowa.

-You just want to tell Republicans how to lose the election.
+You just want to tell Republicans how to lose the election?

 Don't you understand that the corn farmers and ethanol farmers in this state are responsible for electing presidents?